Junior Olympic Archery Development Program (JOAD) is for archers ages 8-20.

 - AAA wcharges $4.00 per Lanyard and $4.00 per Stars Pin.
 Lanyards and Pins will not be awarded until payment is made.

 - USA Archery requests that all JOAD/AAAP members at AAA also be members of USA Archery; when you register as a USA Archery member, list AAA as your home club.
-USA Archery Membership.
+Click here for info about your USA Archery Membership

 - We request that JOAD applicants attend at least one, preferably two, of the non-JOAD General Group Sessions through Amherst Archery Academy prior to enrolling in JOAD.
 Our wish is that students enter JOAD with a foundation of proper archery form and familiarity with range safety.
 We welcome experienced beginners through advanced archers.